Bayer's Crop Science sizing up deals to strengthen seeds operation

-* Said on Sunday BioTelemetry, Inc. launches a tender offer to acquire Lifewatch AG

-LEVERKUSEN, Germany Feb 25 Bayer's Crop Science business is casting its eye over potential targets to enhance its seeds operation, the division's head said on Thursday, as competitive threats increase with big mergers among its rivals.
+LEVERKUSEN, Germany Bayer's (BAYGn.DE) Crop Science business is casting its eye over potential targets to enhance its seeds operation, the division's head said on Thursday, as competitive threats increase with big mergers among its rivals.

 The Crop Science operation comprises the world's second-largest pesticides supplier but remains a much smaller player in seeds, where boss Liam Condon sees the greatest growth opportunities, particularly in wheat and soy seed markets.